klm682/minetest-splitscreen/README.md

 2. Configure your controllers using xboxdrv (we do this at boot).
 3. Log into IceWM desktop (Gnome, even on Xorg rather than Wayland does not work)
 4. Run our `mt2.sh` script.
 It does the following:
-    a.
-Launch two instanaces of minetest.
+      * Launch two instances of minetest.
-    b.
-Use "xinput" to configure a mouse/keyboard combo for each controller.
+      * Use "xinput" to configure a mouse/keyboard combo for each controller.
-    c.
-Map each of the virual mouse/keyboards to one of the minetest windows.
+      * Map each of the virual mouse/keyboards to one of the minetest windows.
-    d.
-Resize the two windows side-by-side.
+      * Resize the two windows side-by-side.
 5. Use the regular keyboard/mouse to change usernames, select server, connect, etc.